blortle-dev/nineteen-birds-one-stone/README.md

 Written in Java, UI built using Swing.

-Special thanks to GitHub Copilot for writing the tedious functions.
+Please note that your terminal must support ANSI color codes for the fancy formatting features.